In practice there are no specific nationalities automatically considered to be presenting well-founded or unfounded applications.

 In January 2024, the Supreme Court (Tribunal Supremo) urged the immediate transfer of eight Afghans from Pakistan to Spain, who were already granted a safe conduct by the Spanish Ministry of Foreign Affairs and were waiting for their transfer since 2021.[31]

-Additional information on the initiatives and actions put in place for the protection of Afghan refugees can be found in the previous update of this report (AIDA 2022 update).
+Additional information on the initiatives and actions put in place for the protection of Afghan refugees can be found in the previous updates of this report (AIDA 2022 update and AIDA 2023 update).

 Following the call to arms by the Russian President in November 2022, around 200 Russian draft evaders reached Spain to seek protection.[41]
 No information on the treatment of such cases is available at the time of writing.
 In any case, they would have the possibility to access the asylum procedure.